 None

 Can't perform any activity.
-The user remains on the permissions list but has no permission and cannot open the folder.
+The user remains on the permissions list, but has no permission and can't open the folder.

 Custom